 Those without laptops may use library computers to access the library's online resources.
 Students may also check out a Chromebook from Lemieux Library.
 For full details of technology lending, see Lemieux's Technology Guide.

 Laptops may be used throughout the library.
 All carrels and tables in the library are wired with power as well as data connections for access to the law school network and the Internet.
 Questions about laptops, network information, printing, and email accounts should be directed to the technology staff.

 Internet access is available to faculty, staff and current students.
-Connect to the Internet in the library or on the wireless network using a laptop computer.
 Questions about laptops, network information, printing, and email accounts should be directed to the technology staff.

-Lexis and Westlaw are available to law students, faculty, and staff through the library's educational contract with the companies.
-These contracts limit use to law-school related work only: they may not be used for employment-related work.
+Bloomberg Law, Lexis and Westlaw are available to law students, faculty and staff through the library's educational contracts with the companies.
 Review the user agreements with each system for additional information.

-Lexis and Westlaw require passwords.
-Students receive passwords during orientation.
-Printouts may be picked up in the DDC.
-Faculty and staff can obtain passwords from Tina Ching.
+Bloomberg Law, Lexis and Westlaw require registration and passwords.
+Students receive registration information during orientation or from the reference department during the year.
+Faculty and staff can obtain passwords from firstname.lastname@example.org.

-Lexis and Westlaw instruction for students is initially provided during their first year; advanced and refresher courses for all students are scheduled throughout the year.
-For training, students and faculty can contact the vendor representatives:
+Bloomberg Law, Lexis and Westlaw instruction for students is initially provided during their first year; advanced and refresher courses for all students are scheduled throughout the year.
+For training, contact a reference librarian by emailing email@example.com or contact the vendor representatives:

 Contact the circulation staff if you encounter any problems with the copy machine.
 Circulation staff can add paper and fix minor paper jams but cannot repair the machine.
 Staff will place a service call if required.

 The Document Delivery Center (DDC) is located next to the circulation desk.
-You can pick up your printouts at the DDC or at the printers located on the south (the flagpole) side of the 2nd and 3rd floors of the library.
+You can pick up your printouts at the DDC or at the printers located on the south (the flagpole) side of the 3rd floor of the library.